 We hate to admit this but yes I have been subjected to a lot of these questions.
 People society elders relatives have to understand that not all of us only dream about, or the ultimate fantasy is to get married.
 Yes I want to be with someone, who loves me and would like to spend the life with me.
 But this doesn’t mean I sit at my window day and night waiting for that day to arrive.
 Certainty not, Sire if you are expecting me to-day dream about it and gush every time you mention the word marriage.
 Like all others, I too am, upbeat about it, about being part of a tradition which is as old as history itself, being part of a new family.
 It DOES NOT signify the end of my ambitions, nor I am subjugating myself to the crazy illogical idea.

 No wonder almost all of my friends are at their wit’s end.
 Almost all of them are doing wonderful, new and exciting things or simply discovering themselves by taking up a hobby.
-But I wonder how many of them get to shine and bask in the glory for what they are.

 My point is ask us about our dreams, desires and passions before you confine us to your limited ideas.
 Be more curious and excited in our pursuits, than in the address of our future home.
 Wish us a successful career.
 Ask us about our travels, about our experiences.
 Ask us about our thoughts which we meticulously pen down in a blog or a diary.
 Advice us if you have a point or two to give which can help us in the long run as opposed to wishing us ‘ may you find a wealthy husband ‘.